 President, Oregon AFL-CIO

 After graduating college, Graham’s passion for activism led him to a job as a community organizer.
-This exposure to the fight and struggle for social and economic justice, and organizations and campaigns across the country, had him hooked.
+This exposure to the fight and struggle for social and economic justice, with organizations and campaigns across the country, had him hooked.
 He committed himself to a career of community and public service, wanting to fight for what mattered.
-More than thirteen years ago, Graham joined the Oregon Labor Movement as the State Director for Working America, the community affiliate of the AFL-CIO.
-Around that time, he had opportunities to help Oregon workers come to power through forming their own union and winning political and policy campaigns that made a tangible difference in their lives.
-Those were some of the most formative moments of his early career, and he has been championing the Oregon Labor Movement ever since.

-Graham has served in nearly every role at the Oregon AFL-CIO, as an organizer, campaign manager, lobbyist, and now as Chief of Staff.
-He has been on the frontlines of many of the fights for economic justice in Oregon throughout that time.
-Notably, he led the largest paid get-out-the-vote operation in Working America’s history, defeated Bill Sizemore’s most recent attack on our unions (Ballot Measure 64 in 2008) as campaign manager, and helped lead and negotiate Oregon’s recent groundbreaking minimum wage increase.
+Graham has served in nearly every role at the Oregon AFL-CIO, as an organizer, campaign manager, lobbyist, and as Chief of Staff.
+He has been on the frontlines of many fights for economic justice in Oregon throughout that time and was elected to serve as the youngest President in Oregon AFL-CIO history at the 2019 Oregon AFL-CIO Convention.